 “All of the plaintiffs’ eggs were ultimately placed in the basket of trespass to goods.
 Unfortunately, there was little focus upon why the protection of Ms Smethurst’s property rights should permit an injunction to reverse the consequence of any infringement of those rights…the parties made few submissions concerning whether, and why, the protection of a right to non-interference with property permits an order requiring reversal of the consequences of the trespass.
 By focusing upon the wrong, the parties took their eyes off the right.”

-Annika Smethurst is still vulnerable to future prosecution based on the files the AFP have retained
+Annika Smethurst vulnerable to future prosecution based on files AFP have retained

 In light of where the High Court majority viewed the plaintiff’s “eggs” were all placed, this now presents Smethurst with the ever-present conundrum that she may continue to face potential future prosecutions by the AFP as a result of files still held in their possession.
 Justice Gageler (joined by Justice Gordon and Edelman) argued against the majority at stating: